Eh Joe: Stage productions

-Eh Joe is the fourth and final play in a collection of short Beckett plays at the New York Theatre Workshop directed by JoAnne Akalaitis, starring Mikhail Baryshnikov and featuring new music by Philip Glass.
-The quartet, which started performances in December 2007, begins with Act Without Words I, Act Without Words II, and Rough for Theatre I before finishing with Eh Joe.
-Karen Kandel plays the Voice.
+Eh Joe was the fourth and final play in a collection of short Beckett plays at the New York Theatre Workshop directed by JoAnne Akalaitis, starring Mikhail Baryshnikov and featuring new music by Philip Glass.
+The quartet, which started performances in December 2007, began with Act Without Words I, Act Without Words II, and Rough for Theatre I before finishing with Eh Joe.
+Karen Kandel played the Voice.
 The New York Theatre Workshop and the aforementioned Kraine Theatre are in adjacent buildings on the theatre-rich Fourth Street Arts Block between Second Avenue and the Bowery in Manhattan.